ketantotlani/ketantotlani/README.md

 ### Hi there 👋 I am Ketan Totlani
-I am a Software Engineer, I also have a passion for UI Designing.
+I am a Software Engineer, I also have a passion for BE/FE Development.

 **Languages and Tools:**